 If you’re anything like most people, then you’ve probably experienced headaches at some point while following a Keto diet.

 It goes a little something like this…

 You get excited to try out this new diet you’ve heard so many amazing things about.
-You stock up on your Keto-Approved foods and kick the carbs to the curve.
-You feel fine the first day but when day 2, 3, 4, and so on roll around you start to feel kind of sick.
-Your energy is low, your cravings are through the roof, and you have headaches that make your head feel like they’re going to explode.
+You stock up on your Keto-approved foods and kick the carbs to the curb.
+You feel fine the first day, but when day 2, 3, 4, and so on roll around, you start to feel kind of sick.
+Your energy is low, your cravings are through the roof, and you have headaches that make your head feel like it's going to explode.

 There are ways to overcome the “Keto-Flu” as well as prevent it from happening altogether.

 But First, What Is The Keto-flu”?